-- Salt has very low or no connected porosity far from the excavation (<0.1% of the rock) but has higher connected porosity near the excavation (~10 to 20% by volume).
+- Salt has very low or no connected porosity far from the excavation (<0.1%) but has higher connected porosity near the excavation (~10 to 20%).

 - Salt porosity is completely filled with brine away from the excavation, but it is mostly filled with air near the excavation.

-- Salt has low or no permeability to brine or gas movement far from the excavation, but the higher porosity is associated with many orders of magnitude higher permeability near the excavation.
+- Salt has low or no permeability to brine or gas movement far from the excavation, but the higher porosity is associated with much higher permeability near the excavation.

 - Increases in temperature cause the salt and brine to thermally expand, closing up some of the damage-derived porosity (and reducing permeability) near the heat source.

 - Over the long-term salt flows like a very viscous liquid (i.e., creep), eventually closing rooms and boreholes (rooms close on the order of several cm/year).
 This process also closes damage-related porosity and permeability that had formed when making the excavations.

 Cross-sectional view of drift, EDZ (excavation damaged zone), and EdZ (excavation disturbed zone) in salt (Kuhlman, 2019)